matteorinalduzzi/TTM/README.md

 By incorporating this additional data, the model can paint a more complete picture of the forces affecting the lagoon's water level.
 This potentially leads to more accurate forecasts and better preparedness for high tides in Venice.

-## Time Series: a Powerful Tools for Forecasting
+## Time Series: a Powerful Tool for Forecasting

 A time series is a collection of data points indexed in chronological order.
 Imagine temperature readings taken every hour, or stock prices recorded daily - these are all examples of time series data.
 The power of time series analysis lies in its ability to exploit the inherent temporal relationships within the data for forecasting purposes.